 See photos from our working days on Instagram

 You can take a look at employees of the National Land Survey at work all over Finland on the photo-sharing service Instagram.
-In summer 2017, our summer workers updated our Instagram account.
+In summer 2017 and 2018, our summer workers updated our Instagram account.
 You can find these photos using the hashtag #MMLkesäduunari.
 Photos by other NLS employees are available using the hashtag #töissämaanmittauslaitoksessa (at work at NLS).

 All photos are available also on the National Land Survey's Instagram account @maanmittaus.
 Follow us!